nuodong/edison/README.md

 *A quick check to let you know if Edison is online or offline.
 Use 'edison wifi' to get your Edison online.*

-`$ edison weather (-c, --city to set a city, defaults to Seattle), (-s, --state to set state, defaults to WA), (-k, --key *required* Weather Underground API key).
-See my guide for further instructions: https://github.com/mashery/edison/wiki/Using-Edison-with-the-Weather-Underground-API `
+`$ edison weather (-c, --city to set a city, defaults to Seattle), (-s, --state to set state, defaults to WA), (-k, --key *required* Weather Underground API key).`

 *Automatically makes a REST API call to the Weather Underground API.
 You must have a registered API key and provide it using -k or --key.
-City and State default to Seattle, WA unless otherwise specified.*
+City and State default to Seattle, WA unless otherwise specified.
+See my guide for further instructions: https://github.com/mashery/edison/wiki/Using-Edison-with-the-Weather-Underground-API *

 `$ edison mraa-version`